 My problem with it is simple.
 While it’s presented as “a true story”, not all of the information presented in the film is factually accurate.
 Without considering the many opinions that are breathlessly presented as facts, here are six statements from the film that are provably false.

 - The Republican Party opposed the taking of Native American lands by force and the Trail of Tears.
 False.
 The Indian Removal Act was passed in 1830, and the Republican Party was founded 24 years later in 1854.
 Did some Congressmen and political leaders who later joined the Republican Party oppose the acts?
-Certainly – but the party itself did nothing to protect Native Americans, and a number of the genocidal practices (like distributing anthrax-laced blankets to women and children, or paying bounties for Native American scalps) passed with unanimous votes in Congress.
+Certainly – but the party itself did nothing to protect Native Americans, and a number of the genocidal practices (like distributing anthrax-laced blankets to women and children, or paying bounties for Native American scalps) passed with bipartisan support in Congress.
+(Sources: Primary Documents in American History)

 - The Republican party has always been the party of low taxes, free trade, limited government involvement in education and family life, and fiscal responsibility.
 False.
-Among the party’s earliest priorities in Congress, were passing major legislation that included the first income tax, many excise taxes, paper money issued without backing (“greenbacks”), a huge national debt, homestead laws, limits on parental rights, and financing for education and agriculture.
+Among the party’s earliest priorities in Congress, were passing major legislation that included the first income tax (in August, 1861), many excise taxes, paper money issued without backing (“greenbacks”), a huge national debt, homestead laws, limits on parental rights, and financing for education and agriculture.
+(Sources: Politico, Conner Prairie)

 |House||153 of 244 (63%)||136 of 171 (80%)|